Smruthi3/END2/Session11-Assignment/readme.md

 ![Training logs](Training_logs.PNG)

-Observations : The final loss of 2.27 is observed which is little more than what we obsevered using GRU.
-This indicates GRU works better than LSTM
+Observations : The final loss of 2.27 is observed which is more than what we obsevered using GRU i.e 0.05.
+Our assumption is that GRU works better than LSTM, but need to perform further experiements to confirm the same

 ### Sample Evalutaions ###